rashedul-alam46/rashedul-alam46/README.md

 ## 👨‍💻 Welcome to My Code World!

-Passionate Full Stack / Backend-focused Software Engineer specializing in **.NET, SQL Server, and cloud-based solutions**.
+Passionate backend-focused Full Stack Software Engineer specializing in **.NET, SQL Server, and cloud-based solutions**.
 Experienced in building scalable, enterprise-grade applications, solving complex business problems, and turning ideas into robust software solutions.

 🔍 **Currently open to work** – if you're looking for a backend, full-stack, or technical leadership roles, let’s connect!